ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 >
 >byte 4: 11111111

-Previously I was using the string format %lu (long unsigned notation) to print out the result which is why I was confuse that variable long 'cash' seemed like it could take in more than 2147483647 BUT, (I only did this after solved the challenge) when you plus 1 to the long "cash" variable in my test, if it equal to LONG_MAX or ULONG_MAX it throws an error regardless in the compiler or outputs differently in printf(). it wasn't that the long variable could hold more than LONG_MAX it was just viewing it differently.
+Previously I was using the string format %lu (long unsigned notation) to print out the result which is why I was confuse that variable long 'cash' seemed like it could take in more than 2147483647 BUT, (I only did this after solved the challenge) it was just viewed differently.

 So to some of you this is completely obvious and you would know this already.
 It was a silly mistake that I only realised and fully understood after the challenge.
-But this blog demonstrates my learning in all its messiness, it happens to everyone ¯\_(ツ)_/¯.
+But this blog demonstrates my learning in all its messiness, it happens. ¯\_(ツ)_/¯.

-So we know this now but during the challenge I was so confused and frustrated at why I couldn't cause the integer overflow I understood why but didn't understand the how. so shamefully I kind of conceded a little bit on my commitment to not look up a walkthrough for the answer.
+So we know this now but, during the challenge I was so confused and frustrated at why I couldn't cause the integer overflow, I understood why but didn't understand the how. so shamefully I kind of conceded a little bit on my commitment to not look up a walkthrough for the answer.
 What I did was I looked ONLY to the part where it demonstrated the integer overflow (so I was correct it was a integer overflow) all the person did was...

 2147483647 + 1 and put in 2147483648. which gave the result of the bet 0...